Birds of Prey

 ‘You call me mad, Lysander, but I am the only sane one left.
 The hawks are Birds of Prey just like yourself, just like the gulls, just like the vultures.’

-‘The gulls aren’t Birds of Prey!’ sends Lysandra, entering into the fray.
+‘The damn gulls aren’t Birds of Prey!’ sends Lysandra, entering into the fray.
 ‘They’re Birds of Lake dorming here under conscription and nothing else, and you know it to be true!
-They are servants to The Sticks, just as the bats and vultures are.
-Just as we are, and just as you are.
-Or have you forgotten that you are not the biggest wingflapper on Monksville?’
+They are servants to The Sticks, same as the bats and buzzards and us, same as you… or have you forgotten you are not the biggest wingflapper on Monksville?’

 ‘If you have,’ Lysander continues, ‘we would be happy, no, we would be honored to remind you of your true size.’